An introduction to a general records theory both for dependent data and high dimensions: revisited 2: Probability laws of strong records from iid sequences

-Now, two interesting and useful examples are given, one for absolutely continuous random variable and one for the discrete random variables : the exponential records we are giving right now and the geometric records to be stated in page \pageref{recGeom} after the discrete records are presented.\\
+Now, two interesting and useful examples are given, one for absolutely continuous random variables and one for the discrete random variables: the exponential records (that we are giving right now) and the geometric records to be stated on Page \pageref{recGeom} after the discrete records are presented.\\

 \textbf{(C) Exponential records}.
-Let us consider a sequence of independent standard exponential random variables $(X_{j})_{1\leq j \leq n}$, $n\geq 2$, of intensity $\theta>0$, defined on the same probability space $(\Omega, \mathcal{A}, \mathbb{P})$, By Theorem \ref{ADR} (page \ref{ADR}) and Formula (ADR) therein, we have
+Let us consider a sequence of independent standard exponential random variables $(X_{j})_{1\leq j \leq n}$, $n\geq 2$, of intensity $\theta>0$, defined on the same probability space $(\Omega, \mathcal{A}, \mathbb{P})$, By Theorem \ref{ADR} (page \pageref{ADR}) and Formula (\textit{ADR}) therein, we have